21 Reasons Why Poor People Stay Poor in America

 Generational Poverty Mindset

-Growing up poor shapes how people see the world.
-When struggle is all you’ve ever known, it’s hard to imagine anything else.
-Wealth seems unattainable, risk feels dangerous, and financial security feels like a fantasy.
+Growing up poor shapes how you see the world.
+When all you’ve ever known is struggle, wealth feels out of reach, risk feels dangerous, and financial security seems like a fantasy.
+That mindset gets passed down just like money habits.

 Poverty’s Grip Won’t Loosen Itself